 In case of failure of the cooling fan or in the case of inadequate heat removal due to higher ambient temperatures / insufficient air exchange, the temperature inside the unit will increase.
-The temperature of a critical hot spot inside the inverter is monitored and at 90° ± 5°C, the AC output of the inverter is shut down temporarily.
+The temperature of a critical hot spot inside the inverter is monitored and at 90° $\pm$ 5°C, the AC output of the inverter is shut down temporarily.
 Buzzer alarm will be sounded.
-The GREEN "POWER"LED (2, Fig 6.1) will remain lighted.
-The Status LED on the GFCI (5C, Fig 6.1) will be OFF.
+The Status LED on the front panel of the unit (2, Fig 6.1) will turn Orange.
+The Status LED on the GFCI (4C, Fig 6.1) will be OFF.

-The unit will automatically reset after the hot spot has cooled down to 65° ± 5°C.
+The unit will automatically reset after the hot spot has cooled down to $65^{\circ} \pm 5^{\circ}$ C.